HurayJannat/HurayJannat-TestNG_DailyFinance_Automation/README.md

 ## Project Overview
 The project automates key user workflows such as:
 - Registration
-- Email confirmation
+- Admin login && Check Registered User
-- Password reset
+- User Login
-- Item listing
+- Item listing from CSV
+- Filter item and Check amount
 - Profile updates
-- Admin verification

 ## Features
 - **Page Object Model (POM):** A structured design pattern for maintainable and reusable code.
 - **Allure Reporting:** Provides detailed and interactive test execution reports, making it easier to analyze results.
 - **Gradle Build System:** Simplifies dependency management and task execution for seamless development workflow.
 - **TestNG Suite:** Allows for grouping and running multiple test classes together.
--

 ## Prerequisites
 Before running the project, ensure you have:
 - **Java 8 or higher** installed.